Largest Eagles in the World Are So Big That Their Talons Are Bigger Than Bear Claws

 Photo: Clément Jacquard via Wikimedia Commons (CC BY-SA 2.0)

-Despite its overall large size, its wingspan is actually a bit shorter than some other eagles—this is due to habitat.
+Despite its overall large size, its wingspan is a bit shorter than some other eagles due to habitat.
 These rare birds live in the upper canopy of tropical lowland rainforests from Mexico to Brazil and northern Argentina.
-The shorter wings help them navigate better through the forest, as opposed to other eagle species that mainly fly in large, open areas.
+The shorter wings help them navigate better through the forest, unlike other eagle species that mainly fly in large, open areas.
 Still, the harpy eagle remains the largest extant eagle in the world.

 In terms of appearance, its black, grey, and white feathers are identical in both males and females, with the raised feathers on its head giving the bird a quizzical expression.
 If the harpy eagle's goth look wasn't fearsome enough, take note of its powerful talons.
-The rear talons are actually bigger than the claws of a grizzly bear and measure 5 inches in length.
+The rear talons are bigger than a grizzly bear's claws and measure 5 inches in length.
 In fact, no other eagle has talons so large.
 With such power, it should come as no surprise that the harpy eagle is at the top of its food chain.

 Harpy Eagle Talon Size